-When analysing-Understanding c-Q patterns in forested headwater catchments , it is vital to understand the dynamics of biogeochemical processes taking place in the shallow horizons of the system requires insight into the biogeochemical processes occurring in shallow subsurface horizons, such as redox reactions or cation and anion exchanges in soil.
-Indeed, the varying patterns of c-Q relationships observed in different catchments can be explained by the switching and ion exchange.
-The variability in c-Q relationships across catchments can often be linked to shifts in the dominance of different end-member source waters, which are driven by from shaped by subsurface biogeochemical heterogeneity (Zhi et al., 2019; Stewart et al., 2022).
-Our dataset potentially affords the capacity to quantify the relative contributions stemming from both-
+Understanding c-Q patterns in forested headwater catchments requires insight into the biogeochemical processes occurring in shallow subsurface horizons, such as redox reactions and ion exchange.
+The variability in c-Q relationships across catchments can often be linked to shifts in the dominance of different end-member source waters, shaped by subsurface biogeochemical heterogeneity (Zhi et al., 2019; Stewart et al., 2022).

-Our dataset provides an opportunity to explore the contributions of shallow and deep flowlines flow paths during borehole pumping.
-This leverage is predicated upon the intrinsic course of electron acceptor succession (McMahon and Chapelle, 2008) .
-Consequently, this phenomenon instigates the formation and stratification.
+Our dataset provides an opportunity to explore the contributions of shallow and deep flow paths during borehole pumping.
 We propose that purging a borehole until the extracted water stabilizes reflects the natural mixing processes that occur when groundwater discharges into streams.
-By
+By conducting pumping tests under varying hydrological conditions and at multiple locations, we aim to investigate whether this approach can provide insights into the depth and spatial distribution of redox zones, which we hypothesize to be influenced by vertical permeability.

-- 225 conducting pumping tests under varying hydrological conditions and at multiple locations, we aim to investigate whether this approach can provide insights into the depth and spatial distribution of redox zones.
-As such, when borehole pumping is conducted contingent upon the hydrological state of the system, the composition of the extracted mixture can be computed based on the relative redox potential, which we hypothesize to be influenced by vertical permeability. - Since the succession of electron acceptors drives the stratification of the redox zone (McMahon and Chapelle, 2008), the redox potential of extracted water (Eh) of said mixture.
-The provided database allows to address Gaps in the Current State of the Art on : may offer clues about the relative contributions of different flow paths.
+Since the succession of electron acceptors drives the stratification of the redox zone (McMahon and Chapelle, 2008), the redox potential of extracted water (Eh) may offer clues about the relative contributions of different flow paths.
 Although our dataset does not provide a direct map of redox zones, it offers high-resolution observations that may help assess their role in shaping groundwater chemistry and, by extension, stream composition.

-The following section outlines how this dataset can potentially address key gaps in understanding redox processes, their 235 influence on c-Q relationships, and the broader implications for hydrobiogeochemical research.
+The following section outlines how this dataset can potentially address key gaps in understanding redox processes, their influence on c-Q relationships, and the broader implications for hydrobiogeochemical research.

-- High-Resolution Monitoring: While Although previous studies have explored c-Q relationships and the influence of various water sources on stream chemistry, the novelty of this dataset lies in its this dataset provides high-resolution monitoring - By collecting data at frequent intervals, including the weekly measurement of four physical parameters, with a focus on capturing redox zone dynamics over space and time.
-By measuring four key parameters at weekly intervals, it offers a level of detail that allows for a more nuanced understanding of dynamic catchment processes detailed perspective on 240 these processes, complementing existing datasets that often emphasise other biogeochemical aspects.
+High-Resolution Monitoring: Although previous studies have explored c-Q relationships and the influence of various water sources on stream chemistry, this dataset provides high-resolution monitoring with a focus on capturing redox zone dynamics over space and time.
+By measuring four key parameters at weekly intervals, it offers a detailed perspective on these processes, complementing existing datasets that often emphasise other biogeochemical aspects.
 While not entirely novel in its approach, the dataset adds valuable insight into the spatio-temporal variability of redox conditions in forested catchments.
-This high-resolution approachaddresses a gap where data may be limited to lower-frequency measurements.
-The temporal behaviour, at on different timescales, observed in GW5 is shown to illustrate the dynamic interplay be-245 tween shallow and deep flowlines and how this influences the solute behaviour observed in the behavior observed in groundwater (Figure 4 and Figure 5).
+The temporal behaviour, on different timescales, observed in GW5 is shown to illustrate the dynamic interplay between shallow and deep flowlines and how this influences the solute behavior observed in groundwater (Figure 4 and Figure 5).
 This borehole was investigated in more detail and at higher frequency during two sequential sampling experiments conducted in high flow and low flow.
 It can be observed from these two graphs that the mixing ratio between the two flowlines (shallow and deep) changes as a function of the season in the catchment.
-The relationship between parameters that drive biogeochemical processes (EC, DO, ORPEH, ORP, Eh, pH - top of Figure 5) and the solute concentration (Ca2+, Alkalinity, $SO_4^{2-}$ and $NO_3^{-}$ - bottom of Figure 5) can also be inferred and useful for 250 new hydrological and biogeochemical modelling approaches.
+The relationship between parameters that drive biogeochemical processes (EC, DO, ORP, Eh, pH - top of Figure 5) and solute concentration (Ca2+, Alkalinity, SO42- and NO3 - bottom of Figure 5) can also be inferred and useful for new hydrological and biogeochemical modelling approaches.